minecraft-linux/minecraft-linux.github.io/troubleshooting.rst

 Google prevents login :code:`This browser or app may not be secure.
 Try using a different browser`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Should be solved by :ref:`updating the launcher <updating_the_launcher>`

-Google has anounced to make it even harder for us starting with 4 January 2021, please refer to this issue https://github.com/minecraft-linux/mcpelauncher-manifest/issues/140

 File picking doesn't work or crashes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~